 The technology exists, and is readily available, that allows fibre optic cable to be tapped and for potentially sensitive data to be read – without breaking the link and remaining undetected without specialist security equipment.

-Robust data encryption – the last line of defence
+Robust, high-assurance data encryption – the best, last line of defence

 The implications of a significant breach are often catastrophic; not just for the profitability and reputation of an individual company, but for the security and safety of critical infrastructure, citizens, central government and emergency services.

-Only encryption may ensure that your data remains protected wile transmitted across data networks and links.
+Only encryption may ensure that your data remains protected while transmitted across data networks and links.
 However, not all encryption solutions are the same.

 Robust encryption (also known as high-assurance encryption) features secure, dedicated encryption devices.
 In order to be truly high assurance, these devices must use embedded, zero-touch encryption key management; provide end-to-end, authenticated encryption and use standards-based algorithms.